Have you been diagnosed with congestive heart failure? It can make applying for life insurance coverage becomes a bit difficult.

 Even though you might take some medications, beta blockers, inhibitors, or nitrates, for your condition, you still might be insurable as long as you don’t take multiples of each and have other issues that coincide with CHF.

 When it comes to life insurance underwriting, the more information you can give the better.
 If your application doesn’t clearly describe your condition, your chances of a bad rating or rejection go way up.
 Make sure to fully answer all the application questions plus give any other details you think are important.

 Life Insurance Quotes with Congestive Heart Failure

-To avoid rejections and get the best rate, you should wait at least a year after your diagnosis before applying for insurance.
+To avoid rejections and get the best rate, its best putting off an application for twelve months after diagnosis..
 From there, your rate will depend on your condition plus your overall health.

 - Preferred Plus: Generally impossible.
 Congestive heart failure is too serious a condition and carries too many health risks for applicants to receive the best possible insurance rating.

 - Preferred: Very difficult but not impossible.
 If your congestive heart failure has only mild health symptoms and you are in great health otherwise, you could get a preferred rating.

 - Standard: The likely best rating for most applicants.
 Applicants that only started having heart failure at 60 or older, are in good health, and have waited at least a year after being diagnosed to apply can get a standard rating.

 - Table Rating (substandard): Many of you will end up in this class due to the health issue.